Timeline of the Mahsa Amini protests: 23 January

 On 23 January 2023, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) rolled out a new slate of sanctions: it designated Iran's Islamic Revolutionary Guard Corps Cooperative Foundation and five of its board members, the Deputy Minister of Intelligence and Security Naser Rashedi, and four senior IRGC commanders in Iran under human rights authorities.
 Brian E. Nelson, the US Terrorism Under-Secretary of Treasury, announced, "The United States remains committed to supporting the Iranian people in their demands for human rights and other fundamental freedoms."
 The US State Department posted the same announcement stating, "Today's actions are being taken pursuant to Executive Order 13553."

 26 January

 U.S. Representative Claudia Tenney introduced "H.Con.Res.7 - Condemning the Iranian regime's human rights abuses against the brave women and men of Iran peacefully demonstrating in more than 133 cities," into the 118th Congress's House Foreign Affairs Committee on 01/09/2023.
 This Resolution passed the House on 25 January 2023 and was referred to the Senate Committee on Foreign Relations on 26 January 2023.
 The resolution condemned the Iranian regime for "misogynistic criminal statutes."
 420 members of the House voted in favor of the Resolution.
 Thomas Massie (R-KY) was the lone "nay" voter.

 5 February

 The President of Iran reduced the sentences (including early releases) of at least 1,000 protestors.

-Shervin Hajipour was rewarded the 2023 Grammys Special Merit Award for Best Song For Social Change by First Lady Jill Biden.
+Shervin Hajipour was rewarded the Special Merit Award for Best Song for Social Change by First Lady Jill Biden at the 2023 Grammys.